WHAT IS ANISOMETROPIA?

-Anisometropia means that the two eyes have a different refractive power (glasses prescription), so there is unequal focus between the two eyes.
-This is often due to one eye having a slightly different shape or size from the other causing asymmetric curvature (astigmatism), asymmetric far-sightedness (hyperopia), or asymmetric near-sightedness (myopia).
+Anisometropia is when the two eyes have a different refractive power (glasses prescription), so there is unequal focus between the two eyes without glasses.
+This is often due to one eye having a slightly different shape or size from the other causing unequal curving (astigmatism), unequal far-sightedness (hyperopia), or unequal near-sightedness (myopia).

 Anisometropia can cause amblyopia (lazy eye) in young children because the brain tells the eyes to focus the same amount in each eye.
-If the eyes do not have the same refractive power, one of the eyes will be blurry relative to the other.
-The brain is then unable to use the eyes together.
-The brain will pick the eye with the clearest image or least refractive error.
-The eye with the blurry image will be ignored and will not develop a good connection to the brain.
-This leads to permanent poor vision in that eye, if it is not treated.
+If the eyes do not have the same refractive power (glasses prescription), one of the eyes will be blurry compared to the other.
+The brain is then not able to use the eyes together.
+The brain will pick the eye that has clearest vision or easier time focusing.
+The eye with the blurry vision will be ignored and will not develop a good connection to the brain.
+This leads to permanent poor vision in that eye, if it is not treated (amblyopia).

 Unless your child has a crossing or wandering eye, you will likely not know that one eye doesn’t see well.
-There are no outward signs, as children most often have both eyes open, function very well using one eye, and do not notice that one eye sees better than the other.
+There are no outward signs, as children most often have both eyes open, see very well using one eye, and do not notice that one eye sees better than the other.
 It is most often found by a school vision screen or by your pediatrician with vision testing.
 Sometimes, if the anisometropia is severe, your child’s eye may drift in or out.

-The first step is correcting the difference between the eyes with glasses (or contact lenses in certain cases).
-This may be all the brain needs to start using both eyes together, but the glasses/contact(s) must be worn consistently as instructed.
-If the vision in the “lazy” eye has not adequately improved with the glasses/contact(s) alone, you will need to force the brain to pay attention to this eye so that vision improves.
-This can be done by covering or patching the stronger eye, using a drop to blur the stronger eye, or by filters over the glasses.
+The first step is fixing the difference between the eyes with glasses (or contact lenses in certain cases).
+This may be all the brain needs to start using both eyes together, but the glasses/contact(s) must be worn as instructed, usually all day.
+If the vision in the “lazy” eye has not improved enough with the glasses/contact(s) alone, you will need to force the brain to pay attention to the weak eye so that vision improves.
+This can be done by covering or patching the stronger eye, using a drop to blur the vision in the stronger eye, or by using filters over the glasses.

 A child’s glasses prescription does change as he or she grows, but the difference between the two eyes may still be there even as they get older.
-In general, the treatment to improve the brain-eye connection is more successful if the child is treated at a younger age.
-The final visual result depends greatly on a child’s age when treatment is started, whether treatment is done as recommended, and how the glasses prescription changes over time.
-Some children may outgrow their need for glasses/contact(s), while many will likely have an ongoing need for glasses.
+In general, the treatment to improve the brain-eye connection works better if the child is treated at a younger age.
+The final vision depends greatly on a child’s age when treatment is started, whether treatment is done as recommended, and how the glasses prescription changes over time.
+Some children may outgrow their need for glasses/contact(s), while many others will have a lifelong need for glasses.